 We already have commitments from a number of overseas and mainland participants, and due to the limited number of spaces available these workshops usually fill up quickly.
 Please contact us as soon as possible to reserve a space if you are interested.

-Depending upon Dan's flight schedule there may be pre-workshop evening sessions, please contact us for details.
+Depending upon Dan's flight schedule there may be a pre-workshop evening session, please contact us for details.